ephaptic/ephaptic/README.md

     return num1 + num2
 ```

-###### If you're trying to expose functions statelessly, e.g. in a different file, feel free to instead import and use the `expose` function from the library instead of the instance.
-Please note that if you do this, you must define all exposed functions *before* creating the ephaptic instance - easily done by simply placing your import line above the ephaptic constructor.
-The same thing can be done with the global `identity_loader` decorator.
+<h5>If you're trying to expose functions statelessly, e.g. in a different file, feel free to instead import and use the <code>expose</code> function from the library instead of the instance.
+Please note that if you do this, you must define all exposed functions <i>before</i> creating the ephaptic instance - easily done by simply placing your import line above the ephaptic constructor.
+The same thing can be done with the global <code>identity_loader</code> decorator.</h5>

 Yep, it's really that simple.